davidarizaruiz-VIU/fixed-point-benchmark-suite/README.md

 ## Included data

-The `data/` directory contains a precomputed release of the severe benchmark experiment with 500 independent runs per scenario.
+The `data/` directory contains a precomputed benchmark dataset for the severe regime with 500 independent runs per scenario.
 These files can be used directly for manuscript tables, statistical checks, and reproducibility audits without rerunning the full simulation.

 ## Reproducibility notes